TwilioDevEd/marketing-notifications-csharp/README.md

 1. Run the application.

-1. Expose application to the wider internet
+1. Expose application to the wider internet.
    To start using `ngrok` on our project you'll have to execute the following line in the _command prompt_

    ```shell